maciejg-git/litewind-alpine-documentation/documentation/carousel.md

         type: ["Boolean", "Number"],
         default: "false",
         description: "If true, automatically plays items every 5 seconds.
 This prop also accepts a number (milliseconds) to change the default time interval.", },
+    {
+        name: "data-no-first-and-last-button",
+        type: ["Boolean"],
+        default: "[]",
+        description: "Hides the previous button on the first slide and the next button on the last slide.", },
 ]
 ---